LearnEverything/acktueli/src/pages/docs/CHANGE.md

 > @actor <--||--> -@☶

-This indicates a nutral balance while
+This indicates a nuetral balance while

 > @actor <--==||--> -@☶